okurman/HOT/README.md

 Transcription factor ChIP-seq files used in the study are listed in the metadata file `metadata_HepG2_K569_H1.txt` (downloaded from ENCODE portal after applying the filters)

-To re-create the study, download of the narrow peak files listed in the metadata and run the following
+To re-create the study, download of the narrow peak files listed in the metadata.
+Open an iPython console and navigate to the project directory and run:

 ```
 for cl in ["HepG", "K562", "H1"]: